kubeflow/website/content/docs/other-guides/multi-user-overview.md

 $ kubectl describe profile profileName
 ```

-### Deleting an existing profile
+## Deleting an existing profile

 An **administrator** can delete an existing profile using:
 ```
 $ kubectl delete profile profileName
 ```

-This will delete the profile, the corresponding namespace and any kubernetes
+This will delete the profile, the corresponding namespace and any Kubernetes
 resources associated with the profile.
 The profile's owner or other users with
 access to the profile will no longer have access to the profile and will not see
-it in the dropdown list on the Central Dashboard.
+it in the dropdown list on the central dashboard.

-### Sharing access to a profile with another user
+## Sharing access to a profile with another user

 An owner of a profile can share view only or view and modify access to the profile
 with another user in the system.